python-versioneer/python-versioneer/README.md

 plus-separated "local version" section strings, with dot-separated components, like "0.11+2.g1076c97".
 PEP440-strict tools did not like the old format, but should be ok with the new one.

+## Upgrading to XXX

+Starting with this version, Versioneer is configured with a `[versioneer]` section in your `setup.cfg` file.
+Earlier versions required the `setup.py` to set attributes on the `versioneer` module immediately after import.
+The new version will refuse to run (exception during import) until you have provided the necessary `setup.cfg` section.

 ## Future Directions